liam-hall239/internal_website/README.md

 information they need.

-Any more information that is not on my website, or if you have any feedback, please let me know via [liam.hall@metoffice.gov.uk](email) or via Teams and I will be more than happy to answer any questions you have.
+Any more information that is not on my website, or if you have any feedback, please let me know via [email](mailto:liam.hall@metoffice.gov.uk) or via Teams and I will be more than happy to answer any questions you have.